sr320/course-fish310-2015/Resilience Project/QP-lab-B-worksheet.md

 **Agenda**

 - Opening Comments
-- Paper discussion with classmates that read the same paper you read
+- Paper discussion with classmates that read the same paper
-- Discussion with your group about your paper
+- Discussion with your group about readings
 - Class discussion of papers
-- Finalize the experiment for the class
+- Finalize the treatment for the class
-- Discussion with your group about measurements you will take
+- Discussion with your group about measurements
 - Class discussion about measurements

 # How different are the native oysters across Puget Sound?
 ### Quarter Project - Lab B

-Throughout this quarter (~5 lab periods) we will be tackling a larger research question; populations of the Olympia oyster (_Ostrea lurida_) across Puget Sound are phenotypically  distinct.
-As a class we will be developing experiments to test new hypotheses and possibly analyzing dataset in new ways.
+Throughout this quarter (~5 lab periods) we are tackling a larger research question: are populations of the Olympia oyster (_Ostrea lurida_) across Puget Sound phenotypically  distinct?
+As a class, we will be developing experiments to test new hypotheses related to the phenotypic difference between populations.
 In today's lab (Quarter Project - Lab B) we will:

 - Finalize the experiment the class will run
-- Generate a list of equipment needed for the experiment
+- Generate a list of necessary equipment
-- Discuss the types of things your group can measure
 - Decide what your group will measure
 - Prep for your experiment

 ##Readings

-~First paper discussion~
+~ Paper discussion~

-- What were three main points for the paper you read?
+- What were three main points of the paper you read?

 - How did the author come to these conclusions?

-- What might you do to create an experiment based on this paper?
+- How would you create an experiment based on this paper?

 ~Team paper discussion~

 - What is the common theme of the readings?

-- How might these readings relate to each other?
+- How do these readings relate to each other?

-- What does this mean for your experiment?
+- What did you learn that will help during experimental design?

-- How can you integrate the reading into the experiment?
+- How will you integrate the reading into the experiment?

 ##Class Experiment
 ~Class Discussion~

-- What equipment do you need for your experiment?
+- What is the treatment?
+What is the control?

 - How long is your treatment time?
+Why?

 - What are your treatment levels?
+Why?

+- What equipment is necessary?

 ##Group Measurements
 ~Team Discussion~

-- What is your group's hypothesis about this experiment
+- What is your hypothesis?
+What are the predictions of this hypothesis?

-- What will your group measure?
+- How will you test your hypothesis, what will you measure?

-- What will this measurement tell you about the animals reaction to stress?
+- What will we learn about differences between populations of _Ostrea lurida_?

-- What equipment will you need to make these measurements?
+- What equipment will you need?